Resource Guarding

 Unwanted Dog Food Guarding Behavior from the “Whole Dog Journal”

 This material is not intended to be a substitute for professional help when dealing with dogs with intense or potentially dangerous behavior issues.
-Consider consulting a positive reinforcement trainer or animal behaviorist for situations that you feel are dangerous or that you don’t feel equipped to handle.
-A list of recommended trainers and veterinary behaviorists can be found here.
+Consult a positive reinforcement trainer or veterinary behaviorist for professional assessment, guidance, and support.